 8:27 PM: FBI warns about fake videos using its badge to spread electoral misinformation.

-The FBI has warned about the existence of three fake videos that, using its name and logo, promote false narratives about the elections.
+The FBI warned about the existence of three fake videos that, using its name and logo, promote false narratives about the elections.
 One of the videos claims that the FBI received 9,000 complaints about faulty voting machines.
-Another false video suggests that school activities should be suspended due to violence-related risks associated with the election.
+Another fake video suggests that school activities should be suspended due to violence-related risks associated with the election.

 8:26 PM: Trump watches the results with Robert F. Kennedy Jr.